 (the ghost of Agamemnon describing the funeral of Achilles)

 “So your name was not lost, Achilles, in death, and you will be famous indeed forever among men.”

 Theognis uses Homeric imagery to imbue his promises with an epic grandeur.
-In Homer words are described as “winged“, and here these wings become those that will transport Cyrnus into immortal fame.
-However this grandeur is lost in the sting of the final two lines, where Theognis complains of the indignity of Cyrnus’ treatment towards him.
+In Homer words are often described as “winged“, and here these wings become those that will transport Cyrnus into immortal fame.
+However, this grandeur is lost in the sting of the final two lines, where Theognis complains of the indignity of Cyrnus’ treatment towards him.